YinzhiZZZ/MLBA_credit-default-prediction/README.md

 # Credit Card Default Prediction

 A proof-of-concept ML system that predicts whether a credit card customer will default on their next payment.
-Built for Carnegie Mellon University MSBA course project.

 ## Team